A Corps Slows the British Army

 Hilty 2011.

-A reverend who collected war stories from eyewitnesses in the early 1800s (Caruthers 1856) says Lee’s horse rears up, Lee falls off, and his horse takes off.
-His men bring him another one under fire.
-His horse supposedly is captured by a local farmer the next day, who sells him to Tarleton.
+Lee 1827.
+A reverend who collected war stories from eyewitnesses in the middle 1800s (Caruthers 1856) says Lee’s horse is captured by a local farmer the next day, who sells him to Tarleton.
 No independent source reports this story, however, including Tarleton’s memoir (1787).

 Babits and Howard 2009.